 The fiber content in turnips may also prevent constipation and promote regularity for a healthy digestive tract.
 Regular, adequate bowel movements are crucial for getting rid of toxins through the bile and stool.

-According to the United States Department of Agriculture’s FoodData Central database, one cup of raw turnip cubes contains around:
+According to the United States Department of Agriculture’s FoodData Central database,

 When buying turnips, choose those that are small and heavy for their size.